dharsh1727/CF-RV-25-13/updatedplan.md

 - Inorder to have a unique exception code for triggers stage5.bsv has been identified as the ideal stage.
 We have to study how the entire pipeline works with the exception works.

-- Currently, we are planning to go through the csrbox where some python codes are defined to implement trigger field decoding logic.
+- Currently, we are planning to go through the csrbox where the generated bsv files are available to implement trigger field decoding logic.
 Then we will look into implementing changes to the code.

 - Also we have installed GDB and trying to install openocd to run a 3-window simulation to get a gist of how it works with regular core.